-Hiking in the Desert Heat: McDowell Sonoran Preserve in Scottsdale
+Hiking in the Desert Sun: McDowell Sonoran Preserve in Scottsdale

 In Central & Southern Arizona, you will find an abundance of fantastic recreational areas which are ideal for hiking and/or mountain biking.
-Phoenix, home to the Sonoran desert (also located in Southeastern California and Northwestern Mexico), is known to be the wettest desert in the world.
+Phoenix, home to the Sonoran desert (also located in Southeastern California and Northwestern Mexico), claims the title of wettest desert in the world.
 This enables many different plants to grow, giving the area a surprisingly lush atmosphere for a desert.

-It’s not all barren, but rather alive with all sorts of beautiful desert plant life.
-This is due in part to the strong summer monsoon season, along with rain during the winter season, for an average of 3-16 inches per year.
+It’s not all barren here, but rather bustling with all sorts of beautiful desert plant life.
+This is due in part to the strong summer monsoon season, along with oftentimes heavy rain during the winter season, for an average of 3-16 inches per year.
 The beautiful Saguaro Cactus, of which you will see plenty driving around the Phoenix area, is native to the Sonoran desert.
-Other small populations can be found in California’s Imperial county and Whipple Mountains.
+Other small populations reside in California’s Imperial county and Whipple Mountains.
 Most area hikes will give you a great view of these tall beauties.

 Although it doesn’t look too large from the road, the Saguaro can grow to be up to 20 feet tall and can live more than 120 years.
 On your hike, you will get to stand side by side and experience the majesty of these beautiful plants.
 The Champion Saguaro, found in Maricopa county, can grow between 40-60 feet tall!

-If you are a fan of beautiful desert scenery, including all different varieties of interesting cacti, then you will love the gorgeous landscapes found at Scottsdale’s large preserve.
-The McDowell Sonoran Preserve offers 120 miles of trails, which can be used by hikers, bikers, and horseback riders.
+If you are a fan of beautiful desert scenery, including all different varieties of interesting cacti, then you will love the gorgeous landscapes found at Scottsdale’s largest preserve.
+The McDowell Sonoran Preserve offers 120 miles of trails, which are shared by hikers, bikers, and horseback riders.
 Trails vary in intensity from extremely easy 1/2 mile nature trails to the extremely steep and strenuous 11 mile long Tom’s Thumb loop.
-There are 5 different trailheads spread out along more than 30,000 acres of the incredible Sonoran desert.
+5 different trailheads are located along more than 30,000 acres of the incredible Sonoran desert.

 The Gateway Trailhead, the largest in the system, offers access to 3 popular and relatively easy hikes: the 4 mile Gateway Loop (a moderately challenging hike with great views), the peaceful 1/2 mile Bajada Nature Trail, and the easy 1.7 mile Horseshoe Loop.
 The Horseshoe and Bajada trails are both perfect options for those who want to enjoy a little of the beautiful desert scenery without going all out.

-Here you will experience great cactus and mountain views, without pushing yourself over the limit – not a good choice during the brutal summer months!
-The short distance enables you to get in a nice little workout before the daytime temps reach the 100’s (temps will still be in the upper 80’s-lower 90’s – so come prepared!).
+Along the Horseshoe, you will experience awe-inspiring cactus and mountain scenery, without pushing yourself over the limit – not a good choice during the brutal summer months!
+The short distance enables you to get in a nice little workout before the daytime temps reach the 100’s.
+Keep in mind that temps will still be in the upper 80’s-lower 90’s – so come prepared!).

 The Horseshoe Loop is easy enough for a beginner hiker as the distance is short and there are no hills or steep sections.
 It’s just the right length to get your heart pumping without suffering heat exhaustion.
-Along the journey, you will experience up close views of all different types of cacti including the famous Saguaro Cactus, which the Phoenix area is most well known for.
+Along the journey, you will experience up close views of all different types of cacti, most notably the famous Saguaro Cactus.
 You will also be treated to great views of the mountains.
 The uniquely beautiful cactus/mountain landscape makes for some pretty great photos, especially if you can find time to do a sunset/sunrise hike.

 A quick view of many of the interesting desert plants found along the way